Day 2 - Antsirabe

 Transfer to the airport for your flight home.
 (B)

-Please note that our August departures can be combined with our annual trip to the Comoros Islands – see full details of Comoros trip here.
+Please note that this tour can be combined with our trip to the Comoros Islands – see full details of our Comoros trip here.

 What's included?